Posco threads new life to old uniforms for Philippine communities

 Around 300 people, including members of Posco's social contribution department, partner NGO representatives and local residents, participated in the donation ceremony on July 2.

-"We hope that the migrant women in the Tarlac region, who are starting anew with uniforms imbued with the dedication and hard work of Posco employees, settle well and continue to prosper," said a company official.
+"We hope that Philippines' female householders, who are starting anew with uniforms imbued with the dedication and hard work of Posco employees, settle well and continue to prosper," said a company official.

 In addition to donating uniforms, the employees also provided essential daily items to underserved communities and participated in construction volunteer activities using the group's steel plates to build housing for those displaced by natural disasters.